c-mart/solitaire-pontifex/readme.md

 Supports generation of keystream, encryption and decryption of messages, and various utility functions.

-## Disclaimer
-Solitaire has known cryptographic weaknesses.
+Disclaimer: Solitaire has known cryptographic weaknesses.
 I am not a cryptographer, and this implementation has not been reviewed by one.
 So, please don't use this for any truly sensitive information.

 ## Basic Usage
     >>> import solitaire, key_helpers